On Robustness of Individualized Decision Rules: Robust Criteria to Estimate Optimal IDRs

 \subsection{A New Robust Criterion for IDR Problems}

-In this subsection, we borrow the concept of CVaR in order to conduct risk control to obtain a robust optimal IDR that can improve the lower tails of outcomes.
-Specifically, we define the following decision-rule based CVaR criterion as
+We borrow the concept of CVaR in order to conduct risk control to obtain a robust optimal IDR that can improve the lower tails of outcomes.
+Specifically, we define the following decision-rule based $\gamma$-CVaR criterion as

-Note that the difference between the criterion \ref{M0} and the original CVaR is to let the outcome depend on IDR $d$.
-Given the coherence property of CVaR in \cite{artzner1999coherent}, we have the corresponding properties of $M_0(d)$. \begin{proposition} The following properties of $M_0(d)$ hold. \begin{itemize} \item[(a)] If $R$ is shifted by a constant $c$, then $M_0(d)$ is also shifted by the same constant $c$; \item[(b)] If $R$ is multiplied by a positive constant $c$, then the corresponding $M_0(d)$ is also multiplied by the same constant $c$; \item[(b)] Given two IDRs $d_1$ and $d_2$, if $R(d_1) \leq R(d_2), a.s.,$ then
+Note that the difference between the criterion \eqref{M0} and the original CVaR is to let the outcome $R$ depend on IDR $d$.
+The proposed criterion is not restricted to the continuous outcomes but can also be used in the discrete outcome cases, thus providing a broad application.
+In addition, if a small value of the outcome is more desirable (i.e., measuring the loss instead of the reward), one can replace $R(d)$ by $-R(d)$.
+All properties preserve.
+Given the coherent property of CVaR shown in \cite{artzner1999coherent}, we have the following proposition for $M_{0,\gamma}(d)$. \begin{proposition} The following properties of $M_{0,\gamma}(d)$ hold. \begin{itemize} \item[(a)] If $R$ is shifted by a constant $c$, then $M_{0,\gamma}(d)$ is also shifted by the same constant $c$; \item[(b)] If $R$ is multiplied by a positive constant $c$, then the corresponding $M_{0,\gamma}(d)$ is also multiplied by the same constant $c$; \item[(c)] Given two IDRs $d_1$ and $d_2$, if $R(d_1) \leq R(d_2)$ almost surely, then

-\item[(d)] Given IDR $d$, $M_0(d) \leq \min\{V(d), Q_\gamma(R(d))\}$. \end{itemize} In addition, if outcome $R = c, a.s.,$, then $M_0(d) = c$. \end{proposition} \begin{remark} The above Proposition \eqref{propertyofM0} justifies the use of $M_0(d)$.
-In particular, $(a)$ and $(b)$ demonstrate that $M_0(d)$ is not affected by a constant shift or multiplication. $(c)$ implies that if one IDR is strictly better than the other, $M_0(d)$ has the same preference.
-The last property $(d)$ indicates that $M_0(d)$ is more conservative than the expected outcome and the quantile criterion when evaluating IDR $d$. \end{remark} If the distribution of $R(d)$ is continuous, then we could rewrite \eqref{M0} as
+\item[(d)] Given IDR $d$, $M_{0,\gamma}(d) \leq \min\{V(d), Q_\gamma(R(d))\}$. \end{itemize} In addition, if outcome $R = c$ almost surely, then $M_{0,\gamma}(d) = c$. \end{proposition} \begin{remark} Proposition \eqref{propertyofM0} justifies the use of $M_{0,\gamma}(d)$.
+In particular, $(a)$ and $(b)$ demonstrate that $M_{0,\gamma}(d)$ is not affected by a constant shift or multiplication. $(c)$ implies that if one IDR is no worse than the other, $M_{0,\gamma}(d)$ preserves the preferences.
+The last property indicates that $M_{0,\gamma}(d)$ is more conservative than the expected outcome and the quantile criterion when evaluating an IDR $d$. \end{remark} If the distribution of $R(d)$ is continuous, then we could rewrite \eqref{M0} as

 Note that

 Then $Q_\gamma(R(d))$ can be further expressed as